MarcusWolschon/osmeditor4android/documentation/docs/tutorials/vespucci_intents.md

 *lat*,*lon*: WGS84 coordinates
 *zoom\_level*: zoom level, not supported

-Partial implementation of geo Urls, only WGS84 coordinates are supported, an area of the size of the current auto-download area is downloaded around the specified location.
+Partial implementation of geo URLs, only WGS84 coordinates are supported, an area of the size of the current auto-download area is downloaded around the specified location.

 __Happy mapping!__